 High flow oxygen therapy (optional)

 The HAMILTON-C6 optionally provides an integrated high flow oxygen therapy mode.
-With this enhancement, the HAMILTON-C6 gives you a variety of therapy options in one device, including invasive and noninvasive ventilation, and high flow oxygen therapy.
+With this enhancement, the HAMILTON-C6 gives you in one device a variety of therapy options, including invasive and noninvasive ventilation, and high flow oxygen therapy.
 In just a few steps, you can change the interface and use the same device and breathing circuit to accommodate your patient’s needs.All features

 Integrated humidifier control